abdussamad018/media_365_task/laravel-app/README.md

 For support and questions:
 - Create an issue in the repository
-- Check the documentation
+- Check the technical documentation
 - Review the code examples

 ## 🔄 Changelog

 ### Version 1.0.0
-- Initial release
+- Initial release with priority queue system
-- Authentication system
+- Authentication system with subscription tiers
-- Responsive UI design
+- Responsive UI design using Shopify Polaris
-- Basic image processing functionality
+- Background job processing with Laravel Queue
+- Real-time status updates and notifications

 ---

 **Built with ❤️ using Laravel, Inertia.js, and React**

+**Senior Backend Engineer Task Implementation - Abdus Samad**